nRF24/RF24/docs/arduino.md

 RF24 radio(2, 0); // the (ce_pin, csn_pin) connected to the radio

 SPIClass* hspi = nullptr; // we'll instantiate this in the `setup()` function
-// by default the HSPI bus predefines the following pins
+// by default the HSPI bus pre-defines the following pins
 // HSPI_MISO = 12
 // HSPI_MOSI = 13
 // HSPI_SCLK = 14